Black Rock Intro Loop

 At the road, turn left to return to the summit (BD5 will be picked up later).

-is a rocky mess.
+Back at the top, you'll find that the start of Sickter Gnar is a rocky mess.
 An optional start ramp helps you get your speed up before charging into an awkward rock garden.
 Just when you think you're out of the tech, the trail makes a sharp right for a few steep roll-downs, off-camber rocks, and a final rock-armored turn before reaching the customary dirt.
 SG1 ends at an optional road gap.

 SG2 keeps things going with fast straightaways and jumps.
 In the distance, a wide, wooden arch dominates the scene as it crosses over Granny’s Kitchen.
-The last few turns mix in a few roots for added flavor before reaching an optional hip above the Summit Access Road
+The last few turns mix in a few roots for added flavor before reaching an optional hip above the Summit Access Road.

 Up next is a section of cruising fun as SG3 forgoes back-to-back hits for narrow singletrack and deep berms that feel like riding on the Forest Moon of Endor.
 The final berm feeds into a small drop.
 It's more-or-less rollable but feels very abrupt when you aren't expecting it.

 Directly across the road is the popular Sickter Gnar Bypass that skips the challenging log skinny of SG4.
-The short bypass speeds through a series of log roll-downs before linking up with the main section of trail that delivers more stepped log-rolls and optional jumps before reaching the Lower Road Spur
+The short bypass speeds through a series of log roll-downs before linking up with the main section of trail that delivers more stepped log-rolls and optional jumps before reaching the Lower Road Spur.

 Keep pedaling to maintain good speed into all the berms and jumps that make SG5 a real hoot!
 Tabletops, long doubles, and a particularly fun stepped-log section blur by on this short and exhilarating descent that ends with two rapid road-crossings.

 The final section of Sickter Gnar gets a bit techy when the fun kicks off with banked turns that soon flow into a steep chute with a tight catch-berm at the bottom.
 SG6 levels out some, but the rolling terrain is peppered with tight rocks and a few pedal-grabbers before riders coast down to the bottom of Basic Training.
 Just follow the push-up trail to the road.

 From here, riders could go back up to repeat a favorite or try an abundantly more difficult expert trail.
 Otherwise, head back to the car via BD5 (as mapped) for an undemanding singletrack cool-down with a few large tables in the mix.
 Depending on the season, there may be a small boggy section to contend with.
 Head down the road at a slow pace through the camp.